euan-forrester/photo-recommender/README.md

   - What is the impact on write throughput of this change?
 - Add a message to the recommendations screen if the user doesn't have enough favorites to generate good recommendations.
 Suggest some groups to look at.
 - Highlight new recommendations by moving them to the top of the list.
 Maybe have a "first recommended on" field per user, and use that to boost score?
+- Move the domain into route53 and the SSL certificate into the AWS certificate manager